axibase/atsd-use-cases/integrations/socrata/iowa-compensation/README.md

 ![Figure 11](./images/Figure11.png)

-The same decline correlating with the recession period is highlighed the figures above.
+The same decline correlating with the recession period is highlighted the figures above.

 Below is a table of datasets from `data.iowa.gov` already available in **ChartLab**.
 Modify configuration in the **Editor** window to compare data across entities.
 For more information about **ChartLab** syntax or selecting series, see the [ChartLab Introduction](../../shared/chartlab.md).